souhardyaghosh/Postfix_Prefix_Evaluation/README.md

 # Postfix_Prefix_Evaluation

-a simple postfix and prefix evaluator using stack only for single digit numbers.
+A simple postfix and prefix evaluator using stack only for single digit numbers.

-Site ==>> prepostcalc.surge.sh
+## Site

+Visit the live site at [prepostcalc.surge.sh](https://prepostcalc.surge.sh).